ahujasherry/ToDo_Kubernetes/README.md

 Successfully built a comprehensive cloud computing project of To Do List with Kubernetes and google cloud platform(GCP) .
 The project involved deploying a web application with a database backend on Google Cloud Platform (GCP) using Kubernetes.
 Below are the key achievements and features of this project:

 ## Project Description 📝
 This project is a To-Do List Web Application that allows users to manage their tasks effectively.
 Users can create, update, edit, and delete to-do items, making it easy to keep track of daily activities and tasks.
+The primary objective was not the complexity of application but learn and master the cloud and dev ops aspects involved.

 ![](docs/screenshot.png)